It's never been easier to launch a YouTube channel! Just press record and upload your video, and you might create the next meme sensation.

 6. Render Your Finished Video

-The Best Source for Opener YouTube Templates (With Unlimited Downloads)
+The Best Source for Premiere Pro Opener Templates (With Unlimited Downloads)

-As you saw in this tutorial, a pre-built template is a huge head start.
-In just a few steps, we created a YouTube intro using a template.
+As you saw in this how to create intro in Premiere Pro tutorial, a pre-built template is a huge head start.
+In just a few steps, we created a YouTube intro using Premiere Pro video templates.

 For YouTubers, I think that Envato Elements is a powerful value.
 You can continually source the video projects and assets that help your channel stand out from the crowd.

 No matter how many videos you need to produce, you know that your costs on Elements are flat-rate.
-Sign up, download templates, and create your video in less time than ever before.
+Sign up, download Adobe Premiere Pro templates, and create your video in less time than ever before.